isc-projects/bind9/doc/notes/notes-9.19.13.rst

 New Features
 ~~~~~~~~~~~~

-- ``dnstap-read`` can now print long timestamps with millisecond precision.
+- :iscman:`dnstap-read` can now print long timestamps with millisecond
-  :gl:`#2360`
+  precision. :gl:`#2360`

 Bug Fixes
 ~~~~~~~~~

-- When the same ``notify-source`` address and port number was configured for multiple destinations and zones, an unresponsive server could tie up the socket until it timed out; in the meantime, NOTIFY messages for other servers silently failed.``named`` will now retry these failing messages over TCP.
+- When the same :any:`notify-source` address and port number was configured for multiple destinations and zones, an unresponsive server could tie up the relevant network socket until it timed out; in the meantime, NOTIFY messages for other servers silently failed.
+  :iscman:`named` will now retry sending such NOTIFY messages over TCP.
-  NOTIFY failures are now logged at level INFO. :gl:`#4001` :gl:`#4002`
+  Furthermore, NOTIFY failures are now logged at the INFO level.
+  :gl:`#4001` :gl:`#4002`

+- When the ``ISC_R_INVALIDPROTO`` (``ENOPROTOOPT``, ``EPROTONOSUPPORT``)
-- When ISC_R_INVALIDPROTO (ENOPROTOOPT, EPROTONOSUPPORT) is returned from libuv, treat it as a network failure, mark the server as broken and don't try again. :gl:`#4005`
+  error code is returned by libuv, it is now treated as a network
+  failure: the server for which that error code is returned gets marked as broken and is not contacted again during a given resolution process. :gl:`#4005`

-- The :any:`max-transfer-time-in` and :any:`max-transfer-idle-in` options
+- The :any:`max-transfer-time-in` and :any:`max-transfer-idle-in` have
-  were not implemented when the BIND 9 networking stack was refactored in 9.16.
+  not had any effect since the BIND 9 networking stack was refactored in version 9.16.
 The missing functionality has been re-implemented and incoming zone transfers now time out properly when not progressing.
   :gl:`#4004`

-- Log file rotation did not clean up older versions of log files when the logging :any:`channel` configured an absolute path as ``file`` destination.
-  This has now been fixed. :gl:`#3991`.
+- Log file rotation code did not clean up older versions of log files when the logging :any:`channel` had an absolute path configured as a ``file`` destination.
+This has been fixed. :gl:`#3991`

-- The read timeout in ``rndc`` is now 60 seconds, matching the behavior in BIND 9.16 and earlier.
+- The read timeout in :iscman:`rndc` is now 60 seconds, matching the behavior in BIND 9.16 and earlier.
 It had previously been lowered to 30 seconds by mistake. :gl:`#4046`

 Known Issues
 ~~~~~~~~~~~~